+Three-Year Plan

-Three-Year Plan plan launched by Shui On Land in mid-2009, which aims at providing accelerated but sustainable growth and maintaining a balance between value creation for the long term and cash generation in the short-to-medium term.
-The Three-year Plan achieve a balance between (2010-2012)aims to standardization of product design while maintaining customization of certain high-end projects, maintaining strong cash flow and relatively low gearing ratio, decentralization of decision-making and project-based management, maintaining geographic and earnings based diversity and forging strategic partnerships, in order to expedite project development and to increase Shui On Land's project completion rate consistently and continuously total GFA or total gross floor the above-ground and underground saleable and/or leasable area oor the above-ground and underground saleable and/or leasable GFA contained within the external walls of any building at each floor level and the whole thickness of the external walls, and includes GFA attributable to non-controlling interest holders, if any, of the relevant project together with other non-leasable and non-saleable GFA
+plan launched by Shui On Land in mid-2009, which aims at providing accelerated but sustainable growth and maintaining a balance between value creation for the long term and cash generation in the short to medium term.
+The Three-Year Plan for 2010-2012 aims to achieve a balance between standardisation of product design while maintaining customisation of certain high-end projects, maintaining strong cash flow and relatively low gearing ratio, decentralisation of decision-making and project-based management, maintaining geographic and earnings based diversity and forging strategic partnerships, in order to expedite project development and to increase the Guarantor's project completion rate consistently and continuously.
+A second Three-Year Plan for 2013-2015 is currently under consideration total GFA or total gross floor area the above-ground and underground saleable and/or leasable GFA contained within the external walls of any building at each floor level and the whole thickness of the external walls, and includes GFA attributable to non-controlling interest holders, if any, of the relevant project together with other non-leasable and non-saleable GFA